Machine details#

 I killed the shell popped on ncat, and continued with SSH.

-• The exploit worked.
+- The exploit worked.

-• The host I got into is a docker container.
+- The host I got into is a docker container.

-• I have limesvc password.
+- I have

-• I have access via SSH with limesvc.
+password.- I have access via SSH with

-Privilege escalation
+Privilege escalation#

-Docker out, SSH in
+Docker out, SSH in#

-By using SSH, I got into the host.
-Before anything else this was confirmed by the available interfaces and the missing of .dockerenv on the root.
+on the root.
 I spent a fair amount of time looking through configs, logs, permissions, etc. Then, I decided to go back to the docker just to give a more thorough check (I literally launched the two commands stated earlier).

-SSH out, Docker in
+SSH out, Docker in#

-Once back into the docker via the LimeSurvey exploitation, I fixed a bit the TTY by issuing script -q /dev/null -c bash just to see that the docker user was a command way from root:
+Once back into the docker via the LimeSurvey exploitation, I fixed a bit the TTY by issuing script -q /dev/null -c bash

 limesvc@efaa6f5097ed:/$ sudo -l